 In estimating the fair value of the Council's Investment Properties and Surplus assets, the highest and best use of the properties is deemed to be their current use.
 The Council's Investment Properties have been assessed as Level 2 and 3 Inputs.
 Investment and Market approaches have been adopted having consideration to net income receivable, quoted prices for similar assets in active markets, existing lease terms and rentals, research into market evidence including market rentals and yields, the covenant strength for existing tenants, general market data and local market knowledge gained in managing the Council's Investment Property Portfolio.
-There have been no changes in the valuation techniques used for 2022/23 valuation programme.
-There are no significant unobservable inputs used in the fair value measurements and the valuations are not sensitive to changes in such inputs.
+There have been no changes in the valuation techniques used for 2024/25 valuation programme.